 If advised to feed frequently ensure the feeds have less volume so that the babies small stomach has time to digest the milk before the next feed.

-so that your baby will not need to be laid flat after a feed.
+Change your baby's nappy prior to feeding so that your baby will not need to be laid flat after a feed.

-The old trick of leaning back whilst you are feeding (to help slow down the flow of milk) as well as trying to have your baby in a more upright position whilst feeding can sometimes reduce spilling and discomfort for some babies.
+If Breastfeeding: The old trick of leaning back whilst you are feeding (to help slow down the flow of milk) as well as trying to have your baby in a more upright position whilst feeding can sometimes reduce spilling and discomfort for some babies.
 Some Mothers also find only offering one breast at each feeding time gives the baby lots of calories but not so much volume.

-Make sure you have the right sized teat and sit your baby up into a more upright position while feeding.
+If Bottle Feeding: Make sure you have the right sized teat and sit your baby up into a more upright position while feeding.

 After feeding keep your baby upright for at least 15 Minutes to allow the milk to settle in the stomach and to stop it coming back up into the mouth.

 Babies who are tired are less likely to feed and digest their food well.

-Babies who have had a difficult birth like a fast delivery, long labour, forceps or ventouse, antibiotics, posterior positions and then C/section often benfit from being assessed by a Osteopath to help release tensions which can result in the baby having issues with reflux.
+Babies who have had a difficult birth like a fast delivery, long labour, forceps or ventouse, antibiotics, posterior positions and then C/section often benefit from being assessed by a Osteopath to help release tensions which can result in the baby having issues with reflux.

+Sometimes babies who have reflux need massage because they can be quite irritable.
 Massage them in a more upright position as they generally do not like lying flat on their back as this makes them spill or vomit.
 Only massage the areas they like such as their legs, feet, arms, shoulders and avoid their stomach area.

-A relaxing massage oil.
+Use a relaxing massage oil.

-keep the baby fairly still after feeding to help the milk digest, this often means changing the nappy before feeding not after.
+Keep the baby fairly still after feeding to help the milk digest, this often means changing the nappy before feeding not after.